 In these troubled times some clear questions are emerging.
 The most fundamental being; “What’s important in life?”

 The immediate future is going to be tough and its not clear how long tough times will last.
 Personally, I could lose a lot if certain cards don’t fall the right way.
 I know that I’m going to have to reinvent myself, along with many others.

 So how do we go about this?
 Where do we start?

 First we have to accept it’s up to us as individuals.
 We have to reconcile ourselves to accept some fundamental truths.

-Irvin Yalom in his best-selling “Love’s Executioner” proposes that people spend their lives in almost constant diversion, busily avoiding, ignoring, distracting or trying to reconcile themselves to confronting four issues.
+Irvin Yalom in his best-selling “Love’s Executioner” proposes that people spend their lives in almost constant diversion, busily avoiding, ignoring, distracting or trying to reconcile themselves in confronting four issues.

 The first is the rather unpalatable notion that ultimately we are alone — we are born alone and we die alone.
 So we conform, get married, form organisations, join committees, join clubs, find flatmates, feign friendships with folk we feel we should be seen with, to try and kid ourselves that this is not true.

 The second reality we try not to face is the awful thought that life has no meaning.
-We busy ourselves by getting god and religion, working, shopping, drinking, eating, having kids, playing golf, having affairs, doing drugs, or doing crossword puzzles.
-Indeed anything to avoid fishing in the particularly scary philosophical pond where we might catch the burden of realising the only meaning of life is that which we give it ourselves.
+We create purpose by getting god and religion, working, shopping, drinking, eating, having kids, playing golf, having affairs, doing drugs, or doing crossword puzzles.
+Indeed anything to avoid fishing in the particularly scary philosophical pond where we might catch the burden of realising the meaning of life is that which we give it ourselves.